jnozzi/cocoadev.com/SiteContent/General/TableviewColumnPreferences.markdown

 ----

-Not directly, no. Try not to think of [[CocoaBindings]] as a 'replacement for code'.
+Not directly, no. Try not to think of General/CocoaBindings as a 'replacement for code'.
 There are still a lot of things you have to write your own code for.